-To be brutally honest, the times when I have been travelling with someone and we’ve had a fight or disagreement or just gotten on each other’s nerves have been a lot worse than any loneliness I have experienced on my own.
+To be brutally honest, the times when I have been traveling with someone and we’ve had a fight or disagreement or just gotten on each other’s nerves have been a lot worse than any loneliness I have experienced on my own.

 If you aren’t used to being alone but want or need to travel by yourself the key is to start local.
 Do more things by yourself in your home town or in a neighboring city.
 Start somewhere you are familiar with.

 Practice going out alone at home.
 If being alone isn’t something you do a lot, start with lunch.
-Next try going out for dinner alone.
+Next, try going out for dinner alone.
 Go to a bar by yourself and have a relaxing drink.
 Get used to going out at night by yourself because the evenings can sometimes be the most daunting when you first start traveling alone.

-The more you get comfortable with your own company, the easier it will be to travel alone and the less you will get lonely.
+The more you get comfortable with your own company, the easier it will be to travel alone, and the less you will get lonely.